Tugun

 Table Chart PROFILE FAQ

-Tugun features high concentrations of group households, with a fairly typical median household size
+Tugun features high concentrations of group households, with a lower-than-average median household size

-Family households make up 67.5% of all households, including 28.5% couples with children, 25.7% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 32.5%, with lone person households at 26.7% and group households comprising 6.0%.
-The median household size is 2.4 people, which matches the average for the Rest of Qld.
+Family households constitute 67.5% of all households, including 28.5% couples with children, 25.7% couples without children, and 12.0% single parent families.
+Non-family households make up the remaining 32.5%, with lone person households at 26.7% and group households comprising 6.0%.
+The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households